skalenetwork/skale-consensus/oracle/README.md

 web endpoints (http or https), while EthApi spec is used to retrieve info from EthApi.

-### Oracle request spec description
+### Web request spec

-It has the following parameters:
+Web request spec is a JSON string that has the following parameters

 Required elements:

 * ```cid```, uint64 - chain ID
 * ```uri```, string - Oracle endpoint.
-_If uri starts with http:// or https:// then the information is obtained from the corresponding http:// or https:// endpoint_.
+Needs to start with "http://" or "https" _If uri starts with http:// or https:// then the information is obtained from the corresponding http:// or https:// endpoint_.
 _If uri is eth:// then information is obtained from the geth server that the SKALE node is connected to_.
  _Max length of uri string is 1024 bytes._
 * ```time```, uint64 - Linux time of request in ms.
 * ```jsps```, array of strings - list of string JSON pointers to the data elements to be picked from server response.
               The array must have from 1 to 32 elements.
 Max length of each pointer 1024 bytes.
                Note: this element is required for web requests, and shall not be present for EthAPI requests.
 _See https://json.nlohmann.me/features/json_pointer/ for intro to JSON pointers._
 * ```encoding```, string - the only currently supported encoding is```json```. ```abi``` will be supported in future releases.
 * ```pow```, string - uint64 proof of work that is used to protect against denial of service attacks.
   _Note: PoW must be the last element in JSON_